 Minecraft is truly a different world, and as long as you can make sure you don’t get too caught up in it, it can be a very healthy and joyful way to interact with others.
 The absolute potential and incredible value you will get from this game makes it a very good purchase.
 I do have a few things to say, however, to those that are looking to buy.

 1. There are two versions: Java Edition and Bedrock Edition.
 Java edition is the original version of Minecraft and is available only on PC, Mac, and Linux.
-Widely considered the “definitive version” of the game, it has the greatest community support with hundreds of thousands of people playing on different servers with a myriad of free mods available to download.
-Bedrock Edition is the version available on Xbox, Playstation, Nintendo Switch, Windows 10 and the App Store/Google Play.
+Widely considered the “definitive version” of the game, it has the greatest community support with thousands of people playing on different servers and a myriad of free mods available to download.
+Bedrock Edition is the version available on Xbox, Playstation, Nintendo Switch, Windows, the App Store, and Google Play.
 It has crossplay between all of these platforms and utilizes a special engine made specifically for Minecraft that allows it to run much smoother than on Java.
-While you are able to download things like custom resource packs and skins for free, you will have to pay for most of them with the virtual currency “mcoins”***.
+While you are able to download things like custom resource packs and skins for free, you will have to pay for most of them with the virtual currency “mcoins”.
 Mod support is present, although lacking compared to Java.
 I personally recommend getting the Java Edition, but either version is still great.

 2. As mentioned before, there is a big online community for this game.
 If you are looking to play with some people just be cautious of toxicity and rude language.
 Most big Minecraft servers do lean towards the family-friendly side though.